gullo97/FormulaAI/README.md

 Where \( \alpha \) and \( \beta \) are constants, and \( \langle \cdot, \cdot \rangle \) denotes the dot product.

 ### Feature Rotation
+The agent's features are represented by a vector in the plane.
+Different agents have different features, and the features of a single agent are constant during a lap/race.
+After each lap, the agent's features can be rotated to optimize performance.
 An agent's features are rotated to optimize performance using:

 \[